Kasidit0052/StyleGAN2-Electron/README.md

 ## How to run ? ##
 *  Create a python virtual environment using anaconda (Tested on python 3.7.3)
-*  run requirement.txt for stylegan2_pytorch (in your created virtual environment)
+*  Run requirement.txt for stylegan2_pytorch (in your created virtual environment)
    ```
    pip install pip install -r requirements.txt
    ```

 *  Download and Convert Pretrained Model
     *  Download Pretrained StyleGAN2 Model (this project use model and dlatents from GWERN StyleGAN2 pretrained model)
-    *  Convert StyleGAN2 tf pretrained model to pytorch using script in ./stylegan2_pytorch directory/pretrained_model
+    *  Convert StyleGAN2 tf pretrained model to pytorch using script in ./stylegan2_pytorch/pretrained_model
        ```
        run_convert_from_tf.py --input="Path/To/PKL_MODEL"  --output="stylegan2_pytorch/pretrained_model"
        ```